Rockland Community College: Presidents

-In June 2024, Rockland Community College appointed County Legislator Dana G. Stilley and Legislative Fiscal Director Moshe Gruber as its unanimous choices of the Rockland County Legislature’s bipartisan Multi-Services Committee after Rockland Community College and Lester Edgardo Sandres Rápalo parted ways after uncovering an $8 million deficit.
+In June 2024, Rockland Community College appointed County Legislator Dana G. Stilley and Legislative Fiscal Director Moshe Gruber as its unanimous choices of the Rockland County Legislature's bipartisan Multi-Services Committee after Rockland Community College and Lester Edgardo Sandres Rápalo parted ways after uncovering an $8 million deficit.

-On Wednesday, June 26, 2024 the SUNY Rockland Community College Board of Trustees met and approved "Phase 3" which included a total of $2.6 million dollars in jobs, positions, or roles at the college approved for termination to reduce the widely reported $5 million dollar deficit that the college has faced.
+On Wednesday, June 26, 2024, the SUNY Rockland Community College Board of Trustees met and approved "Phase 3" which included a total of $2.6 million in jobs, positions, or roles at the college approved for termination to reduce the widely reported $5 million deficit that the college has faced.
 Several key positions were immediately eliminated, as well as 30-day notices given to at least one other longtime employee.